jdc-cunningham/webpad/README.md

 Yeah the code(PHP) is pretty bad, need to look into using classes/OOP.
 I literally just wanted to make it work.

 ## Updates

+04-08-2018 I built a website for this, qnote.me
+I'll continue development on that site.
+I'll see about migrating them here the changes but probably won't happen.